Overview

 Managing parameter changes

-Data Model changes
+Data Model propagation timing

 Use cases